Quick summary

 The decisive factor is the assessment of the medical condition according to the Decree on the implementation of certain provisions of the Act on the provision of benefits to disabled persons.
 The latter defines the degree of functional impairment of each organ system.
 It is therefore not a question of a specific diagnosis, but of the extent to which the condition limits the ability to move or orient oneself independently.

 The condition is that the impairment lasts for more than one year or is intended to remain permanently.
-The Labour Office assessor decides whether the condition is really severe enough on the basis of expert medical documentation.
+The Institute assesses the condition on the basis of expert medical documentation to determine whether the condition is actually severe enough.

 Are you solving a similar problem?